List of Marvel Comics characters: S: Stallior

 Stallior is a centaur-like Inhuman who was a guardsman of the island of Attilan (originally in the Atlantic Ocean) with his brother Chiron.
 Along with the "Evil Inhumans" Aireo, Falcona, Leonus, Nebulo, and Timberius, Stallior became an insurrectionist and supported Maximus's military takeover of Attilan.
-Alongside the other "Evil Inhumans", Stallior was found guilty of treason by Black Bolt (who used Oracle to interpret for him) and banished to "the Un-Place."
-Alongside Maximus and the "Evil Inhumans", he battled the Hulk and the Inhuman royal family.
-Stallior and his fellow Inhumans were defeated by Hulk.
+Alongside the other "Evil Inhumans", Stallior was found guilty of treason by Black Bolt and banished to "the Un-Place."
+Alongside Maximus and the "Evil Inhumans", he battled the Hulk and the Inhuman royal family on multiple occasions.